 Clearance examination means an activity conducted following lead-based paint hazard control to determine that the hazard control activities are complete and that no soil-lead hazards or settled dust-lead hazards, as defined in the Lead Safe Housing Rule (24 CFR part 35, subparts B - R; specifically, here, 24 CFR 35.110 and 35.1320), exist in the dwelling unit or worksite.
 The clearance process includes a visual assessment and collection and analysis of environmental samples.
-Dust-lead standards for clearance are found at Sec.
+Dust- lead standards for clearance are found at Sec.
 35.1320.
 Specific requirements for a clearance examination, including the number of units to be sampled, can be found in EPA regulations at 40 CFR Part 745 and in Chapter 15 of the Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing ("HUD Guidelines") at HUD Guidelines.

 Interim controls means a set of measures designed to reduce temporarily human exposure or likely exposure to lead-based paint hazards.
 Interim controls include, but are not limited to, repairs, painting, temporary containment, specialized cleaning, clearance, ongoing lead-based paint maintenance activities, and the establishment and operation of management and resident education programs.
-In accordance with the current <a href="https://example.com/https://exam specialized cleaning techniques to address lead dust.
+In accordance with the current HUD Guidelines, interim controls of lead-based paint hazards, including lead-contaminated dust and soil in housing, must include specialized cleaning techniques to address lead dust.

-Lead-based paint evaluation means performing lead dust, soil and paint-chip testing, lead-based paint inspections, risk assessments, clearance examination, and engineering and architectural activities that are required for, and in direct support of, interim control and lead hazard control work, of eligible housing units constructed prior to 1978 to determine the presence of lead-based paint and/or lead hazards from paint, dust, or soil using acceptable testing procedures.
+Lead-based paint evaluation means performing lead dust, soil and paint-chip testing, leadbased paint inspections, risk assessments, clearance examination, and engineering and architectural activities that are required for, and in direct support of, interim control and lead hazard control work, of eligible housing units constructed prior to 1978 to determine the presence of lead-based paint and/or lead hazards from paint, dust, or soil using acceptable testing procedures.
 Risk assessments and inspections must be in compliance with EPA regulations at 40 CFR Part 745 and the HUD Guidelines, Chapters 5 and 7, posted at HUD Guidelines.